Yay! How exciting you are coming to Whistler!

-With hundreds of excellent restaurants you will have trouble deciding where to dine.
-Just ask, we can give you some hints about our favourites and the best places to find seafood—we love the oysters—Italian, French, Sushi, fondue, etc. For dessert we can direct you towards crepes, gelato, or maybe a sticky candy apple from the Rocky Mountain Fudge Shop.
+With hundreds of excellent restaurants, you will have trouble deciding where to dine.
+Just ask, we can give you some hints about our favorites and the best places to find seafood—we love the oysters—Italian, French, Sushi, fondue, etc. For dessert, we can direct you towards crepes, gelato, or maybe a sticky candy apple from the Rocky Mountain Fudge Shop.

 If you are looking for some culture, we have that too.
 You can visit the excellent Squamish Lil’wat Culture Centre to explore the music, art, and history of the area’s First Nations.
 Make sure you catch an opening tour that begins with drumming and a short movie.
 Grab some venison chilli with bannock at their café.
 And don’t leave without going into their amazing gift shop on the lower level, which sells some beautiful things you won’t see anywhere else!

-The brand-new Audain Art Museum will open this spring and is sure to be a must see.
-Don’t think you can get in and out quickly, this is a 56,000 square foot state of the art museum, featuring the owner’s private collection of works by Emily Carr, along with travelling works that will keep you captivated.
+The brand-new Audain Art Museum will open this spring and is sure to be a must-see.
+Don’t think you can get in and out quickly, this is a 56,000 square foot state of the art museum, featuring the owner’s private collection of works by Emily Carr, along with traveling works that will keep you captivated.

 If you play a musical instrument, bring it along.
 Our team members Doug and Steve usually plan a fun guitar jam night to celebrate your LEGO® SERIOUS PLAY® CERTIFICATION graduation after some drinks on the patio of course!